 - For the "Gourmets", you will meet with Olivier who was a chef in star-rated restaurants.
 He will teach you how to cook some typical Burgundy dishes revised to make them some very sophisticated courses.
 A great cooking class !

 - On the 5th day, you will drive across the Massif Central to reach the Dordogne region.

-- In the Dordogne, history is around every corner.
-In the Dordogne prehistoric valley, spend the following 5 nights in a beautifully restored stone house.
+- In Dordogne, history is around every corner.
+In the lush river valley, you will spend the following 5 nights in a beautifully restored stone house.
 Your lovely hosts will cook a delicious dinner inspired by local traditions.
 We'll tell you where to find the most typical goat cheeses - and if you like outdoor activities, you'll be in paradise.

-- Get acquainted with Bordeaux region staying first for 3 nights in the Médoc - in a house surrounded by the vineyards.
+- Get acquainted with the Bordeaux region, staying first for 3 nights in the Médoc, in a house surrounded by the vineyards.
 Your lovely hosts will be happy to share with you all the wine places that they keep selecting all year long.

 - Visit a Medoc wine estate with an English-speaking guide: from the vineyards near the castle to the wine storehouses.
-After the tour, you'll make your own blend with different varieties and end this 2hr tour with a …wine tasting.
+After the tour, you'll make your own blend with different varieties and end this 2hr tour with a wine tasting, but of course!

-- Spend then 2 nights downtown Bordeaux and enjoy discovering this lively city walking from the historical district.
+- You will then spend 2 nights in downtown Bordeaux and enjoy discovering this lively city and within walking distance from the historical district.